Why Alcohol Causes So Many Gout Attacks

 The researchers believe beer consumption leads to gout because of its high purine content.
 Through the process of digestion, the purine compound breaks down to form uric acid.
 Normally, uric acid leaves the body through urine.
 But if the kidneys are unable to process all of the uric acid, levels in the blood become too high.
 The uric acid may then form crystal deposits in the joints.
 These deposits are the cause of gout.
 Beer was more likely to be associated with gout than spirits, and spirits in turn more than wine.”
 2

 So beer contains not only alcohol but it also contains purines!
-PURINES which are found in high protein foods and what your doctor first mentioned to you was the probable cause of your gout.
-Here’s a helpful article on 7 Drinks that can increase your Gout risk and particularly what is says bout beer:
+PURINES which are found in high protein foods and ?what your doctor first mentioned to you was the probable cause of your gout.
+Here’s a helpful article on 7 Drinks that can increase your Gout risk?and particularly what is says bout beer:

-“Beer contains a large amount of purines and has a strong association with gout attacks.
+“Beer contains a large amount of purines?and has a strong association with gout attacks.
 One study estimated that patients who consumed a 12-ounce serving of beer daily were 1.5 times more likely to have gout compared to those without alcohol consumption,” says Dr. Sloane.
-Beer is especially bad for you if you tend to get gout symptoms because it is high in alcohol and brewer’s yeast, both of which may trigger gout pain.”
+Beer is especially bad for you if you tend to get gout symptoms because it is high in alcohol?and?brewer’s yeast, both of which may trigger gout pain.”

 Also check out the other beverages we gout sufferers should try and avoid or at least limit their consumption like soft drinks which I’ll talk about in more detail in a future post: